Cleaning & Oiling Instructions

 There are several brands of filter cleaners and oils readily available, specifically designed for this purpose.

 Avoid using engine or transmission oils on the filter as they tend to drain from the foam much faster than the tacky filter oils.

-Petroleum based cleaners are not ideal for the environment or the user and may also eventually degrade the filter foam and adhesives used to bond them.
+Petroleum based cleaners are not ideal for the environment or the user and may also eventually degrade the filter foam.

 Any foam filter requires regular visual inspections to look for “dry” areas of foam or excessive dirt build-up on the filter.